5.7: Zond was here

 It should be pretty obvious that in all the Zond images the satellite mosaics are a match.

-It’s also worth pointing out that while these photographs are less freely available in the west, they were being issued publicly, as long as you were the right public.
-Figure 5.7.4 shows a souvenir postcard issued in what was then East Germany and a Soviet stamp from 1969.
+It’s also worth pointing out that while these photographs are less freely available in the west, they were being issued publicly in the USSR.
+As well as the magazine print of Zond 5 shown in figure 5.7.1, figure 5.7.4 shows a souvenir postcard issued in what was then East Germany and a Soviet stamp from 1969.

 So not only does NASA data match that of their political enemy, the Soviets were also in a perfect position to blow the US out of the water with their own views of Earth.